Our blood sugar levels are sensitive, and may be affected by things we would never suspect!

 Some things cause our blood sugar levels to go up, others cause them to go down.
 Others may cause them to go up and then down.

-But what causes blood sugar to go up and down like a rollercoaster?
+But what causes it to go up and down like a rollercoaster?
 What things do we do, use, eat, and drink that sends our blood sugar shooting to the moon the one minute, and then crashing to the ground the next?

-Well, let’s take a look at the different things that provoke blood sugar swings and why it happens…
+Let’s take a look at the different things that causes blood sugar swings and why it happens…

 Blood sugar levels can rise after drinking coffee, black tea, and some energy drinks due to the presence of caffeine.
 And before you say that it is the sugar – even coffee and tea without sugar causes the blood sugar levels to rise.
 That is why it is so crucial to avoid sugary, caffeinated energy drinks as far as possible.